SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 This script would be hard to follow for anyone not familiar with the AUT's page source.
-Even regular users of the application might have difficulty understanding what thus script does.
+Even regular users of the application might have difficulties in understanding what this script does.
 A better script could be:

 .. code-block:: java